Khalid Iqbal: Biography

 He was born on 23 June 1929 in British India (in modern-day Simla, India).
 He attended St Joseph's Academy, Dehradun where he obtained his O levels education.
 In 1949, he obtained bachelor's degree from Forman Christian College, and diploma in French in 1952 from the Oriental College.
 He took art classes in the evening at the Mayo School of Arts (now known as the National College of Arts).

 He later worked as an art teacher at Aitchison College from 1949 to 1952, and subsequently went to England and attended Slade School of Fine Art to study fine arts from 1952 to 1955.

 Later in 1956, he served as a lecturer at University of Punjab for Fine Arts Department.

-He had also served as principal of National College of Arts (NCA), Lahore following the removal of Shakir Ali, for 15 years till 1980.
-In 1993, he was also honored with the Chair of Professor Emeritus at the National College of Arts.
+Following the tenure of Shakir Ali, Iqbal also served as principal of National College of Arts (NCA), Lahore for 15 years till 1980.
+In 1993, he was honored with the Chair of Professor Emeritus at the National College of Arts.